 Email Signature – If you have not thought about it to date, I am here to tell you that your email signature is an important marketing tool, as much as your LinkedIn page, if not more.
 A good email signature will include your name, job title, contact information, and media of their business, including a polished logo.
 Making an email signature without a dedicated tool can be a nightmare (talking from experience), so luckily Hubspot took care of it and developed a free tool for creating a great signature that will present you professionally to the world.
 I also suggest you embed a unique tracking link in the website URL so that you can see in Google Analytics (another free tool) how many surfers came through it and better understand its meaning in marketing your business.

 Landing page – Before you spend hundreds to thousands of dollars on a website, you should start with a landing page, which will give you an online business presence and leave a first impression on customers and potential investors without spending a dime.
 In addition, you can start analyzing your target audience in Google Analytics.
 A good landing page will include a logo, title and an informative subheading, a paragraph or two that explain the value proposition and who its target audience is, an explanatory video or an interesting image, a newsletter sign up, contact information, and links to your social networks.
 You can use various mailing systems that offer a free service up to a certain number of subscribers to build a landing page and attach your own domain to it (website address you buy from domain directories).
-I used Mailchimp as a newsletter in every startup that I worked for, and also on my own startup, as an initial landing page, before I upgraded to a full site.
+I used Mailchimp or Active Campaign as a newsletter in every startup that I worked for, and also on my own startup, as an initial landing page, before I upgraded to a full site.

-Website – If you still want a site that will not run you out of savings, I suggest you build one yourself – either cheap with WordPress.org (but the design will look bad if you no web design skills), or on WordPress.com (yes there’s a difference, more expensive but with a hosting service that will save you headaches), or in WordPress.com Business + Elementor (a little over $300 for both for a year) – as I built for my startup in less than a week.
+Website – If you still want a site that will not run you out of savings, I suggest you build one yourself – either cheap with WordPress.org (but the design will look bad if you have no web design skills), or on WordPress.com (yes there’s a difference, more expensive but with a hosting service that will save you headaches), or in WordPress.com Business + Elementor (a little over $300 for both for a year) – as I built for my startup in less than a week.
 You can, of course, also go for Wix (about $200 per year), but I would suggest going for it only if you are building an app for end customers and not a business software, because you will probably need a lot of upgrades and plugins later on for a business audience, and here WordPress takes the competition, in my opinion.

 Newsletter – As I mentioned above, you need a mail delivery system that will do the job for free up to 250 subscribers a least, through which you can send designed emails once a month to potential customers and investors.
 This creates credibility and a larger circle of followers waiting for the launch of your product.
-I personally use Mailchimp for the first 2 years, then when scaling, will probably move on to Hubspot.
+I personally use Mailchimp or ActiveCampaign for the first 2 years, then when scaling, will probably move on to Hubspot.
 Note that Mailchimp recently added a survey feature that you can send to your subscribers via the newsletter, and that can be very effective for market research as well.

 Blog – “Content is King”, if you aren’t familiar with this phrase, you’re probably not from the marketing field.
 However, as an entrepreneur, you are the one who needs to market your startup, at least in its early stages.
 So in order to start producing value for customers, even without having a working product, use your keyboard.
 Explain your company values, why you do what you do, and how your startup is going to change people’s lives.
 Until you build your own website with a neat blog, you can write a blog in English on Medium (and if you write something really good, maybe they will even distribute it to all their readers like they did with mine).